A General Framework for Importance Sampling with Markov Random Walks: A General Duo-Exponential Tilting Family

-Theorem \ref{thm:link} shows that we can embed the classical exponential tilting family in \eqref{eq:ld prob} into our general duo-exponential tilting family through a particular link function.\footnote{Note that \eqref{eq:ld prob} is based on the exponential tilting developed in \cite{ney1987markov1}, under the Harris recurrent condition in Assumption \ref{ass:recurrent}, which also guarantees the finiteness of the growth condition and the tail probability of the quantities of interest.
+The proof is given in \ref{ec:proof link}.
+Theorem \ref{thm:link} shows that we can embed the classical exponential tilting family in \eqref{eq:ld prob} into our general duo-exponential tilting family through a particular link function.\footnote{ Note that \eqref{eq:ld prob} is based on the exponential tilting developed in \cite{ney1987markov1}, under the Harris recurrent condition in Assumption \ref{ass:recurrent}, which also guarantees the finiteness of the growth condition and the tail probability of the quantities of interest.
 These properties are useful for defining the exponential embedding in Theorem \ref{thm:link}.
-Further details can be found in E-Companion \ref{appendix:regularity conditions}.} The proof of Theorem \ref{thm:link} will be given in \ref{ec:proof link}.
+Further details can be found in E-Companion \ref{appendix:regularity conditions}.}